pietrocinaglia/dante/README.md

 # DANTE
-DANTE (DynAmic Networks alignment based on Temporal Embeddings) is a software tools for the aligment of dynamic networks based on temporal embeddings.
+DANTE (DynAmic Networks alignment based on Temporal Embeddings) is a software tools for the alignment of dynamic networks based on temporal embeddings.

 We tested DANTE on macOS Monterey (12.4), with CPU Intel.